Improving the discovery of UHN clinical and research support

 Content-heavy research guides made it hard for users to find relevant information efficiently.
 The lack of subheadings and sections make it difficult for users to identify information that is relevant to their work and research.

-When learners and researchers needed support most, they struggled to find it.
+When researchers needed support most, they struggled to find it.

-Clinicians need quick access to 1:1 library support so that they can focus on patient care.
+Clinicians need quick access to 1:1 support so that they can focus on patient care.

 Based on these insights, we restructured the site’s navigation.
 In subsequent usability testing round, users achieved an 92.5% task success rate with the improved navigation.
 Some changes include: